jbranchaud/til/rails/select-a-select-by-selector.md

 However, not all forms are going to have a label paired with every `select` input.
 We don't want to let our test coverage suffer, so we are going to need a different way to select.
-Capybara allows us to chain `select` off a `find` like so:
+Fortunately, Capybara allows us to chain `select` off a `find` like so:

 ```ruby
 find('#pokemon_list').select('Charizard')